mapup/tollguru-api-parameter-examples/request-bodies/gps-tracks-csv-upload/README.md

-# GPS Tracks CSV Upload
+# TollTally - GPS Tracks CSV Upload

 The `/gps-tracks-csv-upload` endpoint calculates toll information about a particular route using its GPS points uploaded as CSV file.